Marcus Morton: Later years

 Following his 1843 defeat, Morton finally decided to stop running for governor, yielding the nomination in 1844 to George Bancroft.
 In September 1844 he traveled to neighboring Rhode Island, where he agitated for the release of Thomas Wilson Dorr, the leader of Dorr's Rebellion who had been sentenced to hard labor.
 Democratic sympathies for Dorr were used as ammunition against them by the Whigs in subsequent elections.

 In 1845 President James K. Polk appointed Morton collector of the port of Boston; he served four years.
 Approval of his nomination in the U.S. Senate became somewhat controversial, with southern Senators objecting to him because of earlier statements he had made in opposition to slavery.
 Even before his appointment was approved, he began using the politically important post in an effort to bring the state party membership more in line with his vision, but only succeeded in widening the already existing fractures in the party organization.
 The divide resulted in a delay of his confirmation due to political intrigues by the Henshaw faction, and caused a permanent break in political relations between Morton and Bancroft.
 After an acrimonious state convention in 1847 (in which the Henshaw faction refused to allow platform items opposing slavery), Morton quit the party for the burgeoning Free Soil movement.
 Morton would refuse to support the Democrat-Free Soil coalition that in 1850 saw the election of Democrat George S. Boutwell as governor and Free Soiler Charles Sumner as U.S. Senator.

 In 1848 Morton was invited by Martin Van Buren to run as the vice presidential nominee on the Free Soil ticket.
 Morton refused, arguing that Van Buren (a New Yorker) needed geographic diversity.
 Van Buren finally chose Wisconsin's Henry Dodge, but the party convention chose Massachusetts's Charles Francis Adams.
 Morton campaigned for Van Buren, who ended up polling third.

 Morton was a delegate to the Massachusetts Constitutional Convention of 1853, and was elected on the Free Soil ticket to the Massachusetts House of Representatives in 1858, serving one term.

 Death and legacy

 Morton died at his home in Taunton in 1864, nearly 80 years old, and was buried in its Mount Pleasant Cemetery.
 His home in Taunton later became the original building of Morton Hospital and Medical Center.
 It was demolished in the 1960s during hospital expansion.

 His son, also named Marcus, followed him onto the state's supreme court, eventually serving as its chief justice.
-His daughter, Frances, was the mother of novelist Octave Thanet.
+His daughter, Frances, was the mother of novelist Octave Thanet, and another daughter Lydia Mason Lee née Morton was wife of Henry Washington Lee, bishop of Iowa.